 Prior to the mid-1800s, Native Americans primarily worked with beads and hammered and formed copper.
 This was a softer metal that could be fashioned into different types of jewelry with relative ease.
 First contacts with the Spanish who came to the south and Central America introduced the concept of silversmithing to them.
 This allowed them to make the styles of jewelry that many people associate with them today.

 Not only did it introduce new artistic styles and methods, but the ability to work with silver combined with semiprecious stones like turquoise gave the native people the ability to trade more effectively with the newcomers.
 While this was certainly not an overall positive experience, the skills would carry on through the generations.
-When tourists began traveling westward in the early 1900s and settlers swept across the land, the turquoise and silver jewelry was established as a staple of the trade economy.
+When tourists began traveling westward in the early 1900s and settlers swept across the land, turquoise and silver jewelry was established as a staple of the trade economy.

-The Importance of Turquoise Stone
+The Importance of Turquoise Stone In Native American Culture

 Needless to say, turquoise is a very attractive semi-precious gemstone that comes in a variety of blue and green colors.
 In fact, its appearance is so unique that an actual color was named after the stone.
 Turquoise is also an exceptionally hard stone that is filled with intriguing lines and shapes that give each piece a truly individual look.